-Current Performance: Customer satisfaction surveys are used by this office to assure customer satisfaction.
+Current Performance: Customer satisfaction surveys have been used by this office to assure customer satisfaction.
 There were a total of 51 customer comment cards collected, 98% were rated excellent and 2% were rated good.
+In 2019, the following statistics were collected to measure engagement: